-This Final EIR/EIS evaluates the impacts and benefits of the two project alternatives (including stations and an LMF) and the No Project Alternative.
+This Draft EIR/EIS evaluates the impacts and benefits of the two project alternatives (including stations and an LMF) and the No Project Alternative.
 The two project alternatives were developed through extensive local and agency involvement, stakeholder meetings, and public and agency comments, and were subjected to a thorough screening process that considered the impacts of the alternatives on the social, natural, and built environment.
 Mitigation measures are proposed to reduce the severity of potential significant, adverse impacts.

-The Authority's Preferred Alternative under the National Environmental Policy Act (NEPA), which serves as the proposed project for CEQA, is Alternative A. The Preferred Alternative would modify approximately 17.4 miles of existing Caltrain track, predominantly within the existing Caltrain right-of-way, build the East Brisbane LMF, modify eight existing stations or platforms to accommodate HSR, and install safety improvements and communication radio towers.
-No additional passing tracks would be built under Alternative A. The Authority identified this alternative on the basis of a balanced consideration of the environmental information presented in this Final EIR/EIS in the context of Purpose and Need; project objectives; CEQA, NEPA, and Clean Water Act Section 404(b)(1) requirements; Section 4(f) of the Department of Transportation Act of 1966 (49 United States Code [U.S.C.] § 303) requirements; local and regional land use plans; community preferences; and cost.
+The Authority's Preferred Alternative under the National Environmental Policy Act (NEPA), which serves as the proposed project for CEQA, is Alternative A. The Preferred Alternative would modify approximately 17.4 miles of existing Caltrain track, predominantly within the existing Caltrain right-of-way, build the East Brisbane LMF, modify nine existing stations or platforms to accommodate HSR, and install safety improvements and communication radio towers.
+No additional passing tracks would be built under Alternative A. The Authority identified this alternative on the basis of a balanced consideration of the environmental information presented in this Draft EIR/EIS in the context of Purpose and Need; project objectives; CEQA, NEPA, and Clean Water Act Section 404(b)(1) requirements; Section 4(f) of the Department of Transportation Act of 1966 (49 United States Code [U.S.C.] § 303) requirements; local and regional land use plans; community preferences; and cost.

 Alternative A would have lower overall impacts on community resources than Alternative B, including fewer residential, commercial, and public facility displacements, although it would have slightly higher noise impacts.
 Alternative A would have fewer visual quality impacts because it would be at grade and mostly within the existing right-of-way (in contrast to the use of aerial viaducts and passing tracks outside the existing right-of-way under Alternative B), and it would have the least impact on emergency vehicle response times due to temporary road closures.
 This alternative would also result in lower impacts on key natural environmental factors than Alternative B, such as wetlands that provide high-value habitat for a diverse array of species and habitat for endangered and threatened butterfly species on Icehouse Hill.
 Alternative A would also result in the lowest impacts from permanent use of Section 4(f) parks and built environment historic resources that are listed or eligible for listing on the National Register of Historic Places.
-The Preferred Alternative is estimated to cost approximately \$5,317 million (in 2021 dollars), which is lower than the cost of Alternative B. The Authority's Board of Directors will consider whether to formally adopt Alternative A or another project alternative as the selected alternative for the project after reviewing this Final EIR/EIS and deciding on certification of this Final EIR/EIS pursuant to CEQA.
-In the Authority's role as NEPA lead agency, the Authority's Board of Directors will also consider whether to direct the Authority's Chief Executive Officer to issue a Record of Decision selecting the Preferred Alternative or another alternative.
+The Preferred Alternative is estimated to cost approximately \$4,253 million (in 2018 dollars), which is lower than the cost of Alternative B. The Authority will consider whether to formally adopt Alternative A or another project alternative as the selected alternative for the project after the release of the Draft EIR/EIS, consideration of comments on the Draft EIR/EIS, and preparation and certification of the Final EIR/EIS.